-How to Analyze a Poem: Structure, Sound, and Story
+Poetry Analysis: How to Analyze a Poem for Structure, Sound, and Story

-A framework for unpacking poems—from surface meaning to nuanced historical and sonic layers—with sample questions for classroom or solo study.
+A practical poetry analysis guide for unpacking poems—from surface meaning to historical context and sound patterns—with sample questions for classroom or solo study.

 “Poetry is language at its most distilled and most powerful.”